splunk/splunk-ref-pas-test/pas_simulated_users_addon/README.txt

 Currently service is configured to work with three users "rblack", "jbell", and "bberry".

-Syntax for the warumgetuserinfo command
+Syntax for the pasgetuserinfo command
 ***************************************
-| warumgetuserinfo user=rblack
+| pasgetuserinfo user=rblack